Classic Rock and Pop music

 - Member participation – I wanted to be inclusive as far as possible.
 In this, the members would, on a monthly rotational basis, choose the theme for the next meeting and at the meeting, each member would choose two songs within the topic and present them with interesting snippets of information such as information about the performer, the song, the genre etc.

 - Technology – there is a definite pre and post COVID-19 answer to this.
 Pre COVID-19, each participant would let me know their choices a week before a meeting and I would load them into a Spotify playlist which I would play on the day through my Sonos system.
 However, using a CD player or vinyl player would work equally well as long as. the participants have their choices in the appropriate format.
 By using Spotify, this has meant that music choices have not been limited to an individual’s collection.
-Post COVID-19, where face to face meetings have not been possible, I have been running the group using Zoom and playing the choices using YouTube clips.
+Post COVID-19, I have been running the group using Zoom and playing the choices using YouTube clips.
 This has so far been working well.

 - Number of participants – to a certain degree, the format of the meeting will dictate the optimum size of a group.
 An education group would give the opportunity for a wider audience compared to a participation group.
 With giving two choices of music per participant, I have found that a two-hour meeting can cater for approximately eight members.